mjpolifka/nms-tools/readme.md

 # No Man's Sky Tools

+## This is basically abandoned
+I don't play the game anymore and don't intend to finish anything in here.

 ### Under Construction:
 #### Solar power calculator
 - Input daylight and night hours, including seconds of 50% power